Plantar Fasciitis Burnside

 Physical Therapy

-Stretching the plantar fascia and Achilles tendon through physical therapy can strengthen lower leg muscles and provide relief from plantar fasciitis.
+Physical therapy that targets stretching the plantar fascia and Achilles tendon can help strengthen lower leg muscles and aid in managing plantar fasciitis.

 Night splints